U.S. Public Health Service Capt. Nicole L. Frazer

 Capt.
 Frazer was commissioned in the U.S. Public Health Service (USPHS) in 2008 and has held multiple positions within the Department of Defense.
 She served as the chief of commissioned corps personnel and policy with DHA’s Resources and Management Directorate (J-1), deputy of the clinical communities and policy support section with DHA’s Medical Affairs/Clinical Support Division, senior policy analyst for the Psychological Health Strategic Operations Directorate, Force Health Protection and Readiness, within the Office of the Assistant Secretary of Defense for Health Affairs, and as the acting deputy director of the Training and Education Directorate, Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury.

 Prior to joining USPHS, Capt.
-Frazer served as a clinical psychologist in the U.S. Air Force for 11 years.
+Frazer served as a clinical psychologist in the U.S. Air Force.
 Her Air Force assignments included positions as a staff psychologist at Eglin Air Force Base, assistant professor of Family Medicine at the Uniformed Services University of the Health Sciences, and staff officer in the Office of the Air Force Surgeon General.
 Capt.
 Frazer received her Ph.D. in clinical psychology from West Virginia University and completed a clinical psychology residency and a clinical health psychology fellowship at Wilford Hall Medical Center, Lackland Air Force Base.
 She is board certified in clinical health psychology and is a licensed clinical psychologist in Virginia.

 Capt.
 Frazer has numerous military and USPHS decorations and awards, including two USPHS Outstanding Service Medals, the Joint Service Commendation Medal, the Meritorious Service Medal with one oak leaf cluster, the National Defense Service Medal, the Global War on Terrorism Service Medal, and she was a Distinguished Graduate at the Air Force Officer Training School.